Stolen truck, police chase, hay bale, K-9, fight lead to arrest of Maplewood man

 "I can't answer why he did what he did.
 I'm assuming it was a crime of opportunity," Berg said.

-According to Chisago County Sheriff's Office, a man was fueling his truck at a Casey's gas station when the suspect stole it.
-Officers located the vehicle and forced it off the road and into a ditch, at which point the suspect ran.
+According to the Chisago County Sheriff's Office, a man was fueling his truck at a Casey's gas station when the suspect stole it.
+Officers found the vehicle and forced it off the road and into a ditch, at which point the suspect ran.

-The Wyoming, North Branch and Lakes Area police departments responded along with the state patrol and K-9 Stryker.
+The Wyoming, North Branch and Lakes Area police departments responded along with the State Patrol and a police dog named Stryker.

-Stryker detained the suspect but when deputies attempted to arrest him, he began fighting.
-The K-9 was released again before the man was arrested and taken to a hospital.

-Berg said none of the officers were injured and the suspect's injuries weren't life threatening.
+Berg said none of the officers was injured and the suspect's injuries weren't life-threatening.